krivenko/som/doc/guide/basic.rst

 There are a few operations one can perform with a computed final spectral function :math:`A(\epsilon)`.

-- :func:`Extract <som.Som.solutions>` and :class:`inspect individual rectangles
+- :func:`Extract <som.Som.solutions>` and inspect individual rectangles of the
-  <som.Configuration>` of the final solutions in their sum-of-rectangles form.
+  final solutions in their :class:`sum-of-rectangles form <som.Configuration>`.

 - :ref:`Recover the real-frequency version <recovery>` of the studied observable by projecting it onto a :class:`real frequency mesh
-  <triqslibs:triqs.gf.meshes.MeshReFreq>`.
+  <triqs.gf.meshes.MeshReFreq>`.
   For instance, the retarded Green's function :math:`G^\mathcal{ret}(\epsilon)` can be recovered from a fermionic Matsubara Green's function :math:`G(\tau)`.